-HPLC is a highly effective analytical technique, but how do laboratories manage the chemical waste generated?
+HPLC is a highly effective analytical technique, but how do laboratories manage the chemical waste and hazardous materials generated?

 The Dangers of HPLC Chemical Waste

 HPLC chemical waste is hazardous.
-The solvent used in the analysis is often flammable, creating a fire hazard.
+The solvents used in the analysis, such as acetonitrile, hexane, and methanol, are often flammable, creating a fire hazard.
 Additionally, samples injected for testing could pose health risks to laboratory personnel.

-Improper collection and management of hazardous waste pose risks to people and property.
+Improper collection and management of hazardous and corrosive waste pose risks to people and property.
 Laboratories need to adopt safe HPLC chemical waste disposal solutions to mitigate these safety concerns.

-HPLC Hazardous Waste Containers Keep Lab Personnel Safe
+HPLC Flammable Hazardous Waste Cans Keep Lab Personnel Safe

-HPLC safety disposal cans from Justrite can receive waste from multiple HPLC machines.
+HPLC safety disposal cans from Justrite can receive hazardous materials and waste from multiple HPLC machines.
 Each can has two quick-disconnect fittings - one intake and one vent.
-Valves automatically close when disconnected to prevent the release of vapors or liquids.
+Valves automatically close when disconnected to prevent the release of vapors or flammable liquids.

 A coalescing carbon filter attaches to the vent fitting and removes harmful gases, protecting lab personnel from adverse health effects.
 The filter is 99 percent effective in removing liquid particulates released as vapors.
 The carbon part of the filter changes color when spent.

 A PTFE manifold with compression fittings is available for the inlet connection.
 The manifold accepts up to six waste lines to discharge into the can.
-A second manifold connects to the first to enable a total of 12 HPLC machines to attach to a single safety disposal can.
+A second manifold connects to the first to enable multiple HPLC machines to attach to a single safety disposal can.
 Cans with stainless steel fittings feature manifolds with up to four waste connections.

 HPLC safety disposal cans have a large pouring spout with a stainless-steel flame arrestor.
 A spring-loaded lid provides pressure relief and prevents explosions.
 An easy-carrying handle with a fixed position latch keeps the lid open for easy and controlled pouring.

-VaporTrap™ Solvent Waste Systems Collect Chemical Waste from HPLC Machines
+VaporTrap™ Solvent Waste Systems Collect Non-Flammable Chemical Waste from HPLC Machines

 Justrite VaporTrap Solvent Waste Systems consist of a HDPE carboy and two 83-mm polypropylene caps (one with a ported adapter for waste collection and the other closed for safe transport).
 Various ports and fittings attach to the adapter for waste collection.
 Its carbon filter prevents volatile organic compounds vapors from releasing into the air.